 How to Remove Flaking Paint From Plaster Walls

 Home decorators find flaking paint a huge problem.
-There is only one well known way to remove flaky paint from plaster walls, and that is to scrape it off.
+There is only one well-known way to remove flaky paint from plaster walls, and that is to scrape it off.
 Scraping flaked paint is hard work and a lot of fine dust is created.
-There are lots of reason why paint may turn flaky on the wall, including the use of cheap brands of paint and trade paints, painting on plaster that is not one hundred percent dry, damp walls (often cause the paint to peel or flake), and painting unsealed bare plaster with the wrong type of paint.
-New plaster has to be sealed with a watered down coat of white matt emulsion paint before applying any other finish.
+There are lots of reason why paint may turn flaky on the wall, including the use of cheap brands of paint and trade paints, painting on plaster that is not 100 percent dry, damp walls (often cause the paint to peel or flake), and painting unsealed bare plaster with the wrong type of paint.
+New plaster has to be sealed with a watered down coat of white matte emulsion paint before applying any other finish.